 - A 2020 Journal of Transport & Health study found that the growth of ride-hailing services in the United States was associated with an increase in the number of traffic fatalities.
 The study estimated that the growth of ride-hailing services between 2011 and 2016 was associated with an additional 1,100 motor vehicle fatalities during that period.

 Uber and Lyft accidents happen every day.
 When you’re involved in an accident as a rideshare passenger, are you covered if the other driver is uninsured?
 What happens if the driver that was liable for your Uber or Lyft accident flees the scene in a hit-and-run?

-In the sections below, we’ll provide everything you need to know about what to do after an Uber/Lyft accident, whether you’re covered under insurance, and how to file a civil claim for financial compensation with the dedicated rideshare injury attorneys at Martinian & Associates.
+In the sections below, we’ll provide everything you need to know about what to do after an Uber/Lyft accident, whether you’re covered under insurance, and how to file a civil claim for financial compensation with the dedicated rideshare injury attorneys at Martinian Lawyers.

 What is uninsured motorist (UM) coverage in California?

 You’ve probably heard the term many times, but do you know what uninsured motorist coverage entails (or why it’s recommended by virtually every personal injury lawyer in America)?

 Uninsured motorist coverage (UM) is a type of auto insurance that is designed to protect drivers in the event that they are involved in an accident with an at-fault uninsured or underinsured driver.
 In California, uninsured motorist coverage is required by law for all drivers, with the exception of those who have signed a waiver declining the coverage.